Welcome to today's edition of the Rush 24-7 podcast.

 The stakes dictate it, do they not?

-Here's the limbaugh rule.
+Here's the Limbaugh rule.

-When voters are clearly frightened of where the hell a country is headed, vote for the most conservative Republican in the primary period.
+In an election year when voters are fed up with liberalism and socialism, when voters are clearly frightened of where the hell a country is headed, vote for the most conservative Republican in the primary period.

 Back in a second.

-Here's who introduced this bill in Congress to investigate Bush lying on a rock or about a rock, and therefore he should be impeached.
+Here's who introduced this bill in Congress to investigate Bush lying on Iraq or about a rock.

-Now on the Republican ticket voting for this.
+And there's Delaware's Mike Castle on the Republican ticket voting for this.

-Now if Mike Castle goes to Washington, D.C. as our senator, he'll be just another liberal, but he's going to have an R next to his name.
+Now, if Mike Castle goes to Washington, D.C. as our senator, he'll be just another liberal, but he's going to have an R next to his name.

-Now somebody tell me how that helps the country Somebody tell me how that helps the conservative movement.
+Somebody tell me how that helps the conservative movement.

 I can understand Republican Party being for Castle.

-I can understand for elected Republican officials being for Castle because he's the party chosen guy, and if you're in the party and you want to be advanced, you want to run for office someday, you gotta you know you gotta go along with the party.
+And if you're in the party and you want to be advanced, you want to run for office someday, you got to go along with the party.

 But I don't understand people who profess to be conservatives supporting this guy.

-It's all of the basis of clairvoyance that Christine O'Donnell can't win, or that she's embarrassing, or someday it's embarrassing to me that we got a guy who voted to investigate Bush for lying about Iraq for the purpose of uh of maybe impeaching him.
+It's embarrassing to me that we got a guy who voted to investigate Bush for lying about Iraq for the purpose of maybe impeaching him.

-The bigger risk to me is that Rhinos, Republicans in name only like Mike Castle, tarnish the conservative brand.
+The bigger risk to me is that rhinos, Republicans in name only, like Mike Castle, tarnish the conservative brand.

 They confuse and turn off the electorate who end up thinking, well, they're all alike.

-I mean, when when people say there's no difference in the Republicans and Democrats, if they're talking about Republicans in name only and Democrats, they may have a point.
+I mean, when people say there's no difference in the Republicans and Democrats, if they're talking about Republicans in name only and Democrats, they may have a point.

-So the conservative candidate the Buckley rule, a conservative candidate can win, Castle gets elected, it just blurs for independence, what conservatives are, and independents are running to the Republican Party in droves right now.
+It just blurs for independents, what conservatives are, and independents are running to the Republican Party in droves right now like they never have before.

-Now here's the resolution.
+Now, here's the resolution.

 And Mike Castle's in there voting for it.

-Joe Bightney, who was running at the top of the ticket with the Messiah in 2008.
+Now, in 2008, Christine O'Donnell got 35% of the vote against Bite Me, Joe Bite Me, who was running at the top of the ticket with the Messiah in 2008.

 Now, McCain, who is the epitome rhino.